-As the lazy guy, I do not want to do that.
-I went to anaconda website and okey I decided to try and tarrraa!!!!!!!!
+As a lazy guy, I do not want to do that.
+I went to anaconda website and I decided to try Anaconda and tarrraa!!!!!!!!

 Just go to https://www.anaconda.com/download/ download the installer which matches with your operating system, install it then launch the Anaconda Navigator.

-It was surprising me, I even can run Rstudio by using Anaconda Navigator.
-If you enjoy using Jupyter (IPython Notebook), you just need to press launch for the Jupyter.
-One of beautiful IDE to do data analysis in Python is Spider.
-It is really cool.
-Previously when I was in R, I always use Rstudio as my IDE to do data analysis and now if you want to move to Python, there is a Spider.
+It was surprising me, I even can run Rstudio using Anaconda Navigator.
+If you enjoy using Jupyter (IPython Notebook), just press launch for the Jupyter.
+It is also has one of beautiful IDE to do data analysis in Python which is Spider.
+It is really cool!
+Previously when I used R, I always use Rstudio as my IDE to do data analysis and now if you want to move to Python, you can use a similar IDE which is Spider.

 If you want to know what kind of data science libraries that you need to install manually if you don’t want to use Anaconda, please visit this link.
-The picture below describes the Python environment, it really useful for me:
+The picture below describes some Python libraries for Data Science which may useful for you: